Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 10.4.22 04/21/2022 =

+* BUG: Update the Manage admin page to use the correct current page variable.
+* OTHER: Update `dist` files.
+* DEV: Bump async from 2.6.3 to 2.6.4.
+* DEV: Update `css-loader`.
+* DEV: Apply ESLint to `webpack.config.js`.
+* DEV: Utilize `rtlcss-webpack-plugin` instead of `webpack-rtl-plugin` to generate RTL CSS files.
+* DEV: phpDoc corrections.

 = 10.4.21 04/18/2022 =

 * BUG: Ensure default values for pagination on Manage admin page.